The misadventures of a struggling rock group.The misadventures of a struggling rock group.The misadventures of a struggling rock group.

 Did you know

-- GoofsIn a number of second-season episodes of the TV series, Micky Dolenz's hairdo changes back and forth from a straight look to a curly "permed" look.
-This was due to the fact that these second-season episodes were filmed at two different times: in the spring of 1967 (when a number of the actual episode story lines were filmed) and then later that fall (during which time all the song performances were filmed).
-During the summer break, Micky let his hair grow out.
-The difference is perhaps most notable in A Nice Place to Visit (1967), when at one moment Micky is performing a song with his hair curly, and is then seen leaving the stage with his hair straight.
+- GoofsIn a number of episodes from season 2 of this TV series, Micky Dolenz's hair changes back and forth from a straight look to a curly "permed" look.
+This was due to the fact that these episodes were filmed at two different times: first in the spring of 1967 (during which time a number of the actual episodes' story lines were filmed) and then later that autumn (during which time all of the episodes' song performances were filmed).
+During the summer break, Dolenz let his hair grow out.
+The difference is perhaps most noticeable in the episode A Nice Place to Visit (1967) where, at one moment, Dolenz is performing a song with his hair curly and then, in another moment, is seen leaving the stage with his hair straight.

 - Crazy creditsThe Christmas Show (1967) departs from the usual stills montage by ending with The Monkees giving the TV audience a Christmas wish of peace.
 The group then brings the crew members onto the set and gives them all a very happy and raucous opportunity to give their loved ones at home a Christmas greeting, all while the closing credits play over this.

-- Alternate versionsVarious episodes, either when shown in network reruns (i.e., the CBS run) or in syndication, had newer songs replacing older ones on the soundtrack.
+- Alternate versionsSeveral episodes of this TV series, either when shown in network reruns (i.e., the CBS run) or in syndication, had newer songs replacing older ones on their soundtracks.

 - ConnectionsFeatured in TV Guide: 40th Anniversary Special (1993)